-The Learner Support Fund asks for other colleagues to be respectful and polite when contacting the department through any means of communication, including; email, phone, face to face and Google Chat.
+The Learner Support Fund Team value collaborative and restorative working relationships with colleagues and ask that communications are respectful and polite when contacting the department through any means of communication, including; email, phone, face to face and Google Chat.

 2. POLICY AIMS